QubesOS/qubes-doc/VerifyingSignatures.md

 gpg:               imported: 1  (RSA: 1)
 {% endhighlight %}

-You can also download all the currently used developers' signing keys and current and older release signing keys (and also a copy of the Qubes Master Signing Key) from the [​keys directory on our server](https://keys.qubes-os.org/keys/) and from the [Qubes Security Pack](/wiki/SecurityPack).
+You can also download all the currently used developers' signing keys and current and older release signing keys (and also a copy of the Qubes Master Signing Key) from the [keys directory on our server](https://keys.qubes-os.org/keys/) and from the [Qubes Security Pack](/wiki/SecurityPack).

-The developer signing keys are set to be valid for 1 year only, while the Qubes Master Signing Key ([​\`0x36879494\`](https://keys.qubes-os.org/keys/qubes-master-signing-key.asc)) has no expiration date.
+The developer signing keys are set to be valid for 1 year only, while the Qubes Master Signing Key ([\`0x36879494\`](https://keys.qubes-os.org/keys/qubes-master-signing-key.asc)) has no expiration date.
 This latter key was generated and is kept only within a dedicated, air-gapped "vault" machine, and the private portion will (hopefully) never leave this isolated machine.

 You can now verify the ISO image (Qubes-R2-x86\_64-DVD.iso) matches its signature (Qubes-R2-x86\_64-DVD.iso.asc):